 4- USE A LONG LENS

 Using the camera’s fullest zoom will also help you get a good, candid photo.
 As long as you are not seen, the subject will act naturally.
 When you are a fair distance away from the subject, you can use the telephoto lens.
 Avoid taking pictures of people’s backs.
+The back is just not a good normal photo.

 5- CAPTURE THE SUBJECT IN BLACK AND WHITE: